tardisgo/tardisgo/README.md

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.

 The code is developed and tested on OS X 10.9.5, using Go 1.4 and Haxe 3.1.3.
-The CI tests run on 64-bit Ubuntu.
+The short CI test runs on 64-bit Ubuntu.

 No other platforms are currently regression tested, although the project has been run on Ubuntu 32-bit and Windows 7 32-bit.
 Compilation to the C# target is suspect on Win-7 and PHP is flakey (but you probably knew that).